ndd21/PHYS281/docs/demo-vs-code.md

 To change the colour theme, click on the "File" dropdown menu, then hover over "Preferences" and click on "Color theme" (or use the ++ctrl+k++ ++ctrl+t++ shortcut).
-A panel will open up with a selection of theme, such as "Light (Visual Studio)" (this is what I use!)
+A panel will open up with a selection of themes, such as "Light (Visual Studio)" (this is what I use!)
 You can even [customise](https://code.visualstudio.com/docs/getstarted/themes#_customizing-a-color-theme) or [create your own](https://code.visualstudio.com/docs/getstarted/themes#_creating-your-own-color-theme) colour